turanct/pimp/README.md

 3. License
 ----------------------------------------

-EndlessList is licensed under the *MIT License*
+Pimp is licensed under the *MIT License*